 Co-chairs: Allison McBain Hudson and Caroline E. Jones

 L.M.
 Montgomery and Change, the seventeenth biennial international conference hosted by the L.M.
-Montgomery Institute, will be held at the University of Prince Edward Island on 24–28 June 2024.
-Co-chaired by Allison McBain Hudson and Caroline E. Jones, the conference will feature keynote addresses by Megan Follows (“Anne of Everywhere: How a Redheaded Girl from PEI Became Canada’s Greatest Cultural Ambassador and Changed My Life Forever”), Katharine Slater (“Change the Subject: Queer Opacity and L.M.
-Montgomery”), and Allison McBain Hudson (“Maud, Pat, and Me: The Materiality of Change”) and many more presentations and workshops.
+Montgomery Institute, was held at the University of Prince Edward Island on 24–28 June 2024.
+Co-chaired by Allison McBain Hudson and Caroline E. Jones, the conference featured keynote addresses by Megan Follows (“Anne of Everywhere: How a Redheaded Girl from PEI Became Canada’s Greatest Cultural Ambassador and Changed My Life Forever”), Katharine Slater (“Change the Subject: Queer Opacity and L.M.
+Montgomery”), and Allison McBain Hudson (“Maud, Pat, and Me: The Materiality of Change”), as well as many more presentations and workshops.

 The constancy of change pervades Montgomery’s life, work, and legacy.
 From the social, literary, political, and technological changes that took place throughout her lifetime to the ways in which she wrote about her characters coping with personal change, Montgomery engages change in all aspects of the human experience.
 Whether considered a positive or negative force, change is vital in both “real” life and in fiction, for without it comes stagnation, boredom, or worse.
 Change is not an easy force to be reckoned with, and the challenges of change are a common theme in Montgomery’s world.

-For more information about this conference, see the event page at the L.M.
+For more information about this conference, see the event page on the L.M.
 Montgomery Institute website.

 Image Credit